tomyfuturewife/whenwewillmeetinthefuture/README.md

 Traits (Required) -
 !Calm, confident.
 Non judging and empathetic.
 Still, we try to bring the best out of ourselves, our friends, our family, and others with a calm manner.
 !Clear communicator of desires, wants, dislikes, etc.
--Nonjudgemental of physical traits that cannot be changed.
+!Nonjudgemental of physical traits that cannot be changed.
 And judgemental on things that can be changed.
--Doesn't use hard drugs and realizes that various recreational activities (video games, partying, etc.) are fun but should only be done only so often.
+!Doesn't use hard drugs and realizes that various recreational activities (video games, partying, etc.) are fun but should only be done only so often.
--Having good life habits that no longer need conscious thought but come automatically (being organized, waking up early, eating healthy, etc.)
+!Having good life habits that no longer need conscious thought but come automatically (being organized, waking up early, eating healthy, etc.)
--Respect for the lives and opinions of others.
+!Respect for the lives and opinions of others.
--Does not smoke.
+!Does not smoke.

-Career Interests (Very Important, I want to be able to work and learn with you.)- -Software, hardware, mechanics, business, philanthropy.
+Career Interests (Very Important, I want to be able to work and learn with you.)- !Software, hardware, mechanics, business, philanthropy.

-General Interests (Not required, but important)- -Cooking
+General Interests (Not required, but important)- !Cooking
--Travelling
+!Travelling
--Fitness Events (Marathons, Triathalons,
+!Fitness Events (Marathons, Triathalons,
--Physical Sports/Activities (Soccer, badminton, hopefully!)
+!Physical Sports/Activities (Soccer, badminton, hopefully!)
--Having a family in the future.
+!Having a family in the future.
--Pets/Animals
+!Pets/Animals
--Atheist
+!Atheist

 When I am ready and at the point in life where I have become who I wanted to be and doing what I want to be doing, then I'll indicate below that I am.
 If you are too, then message this account that you have also done the following.
 I will not be checking this file every day.
 I will check at the beginning of every month to see you are ready to meet me.
 And you should do the same as well (unless you meet the one in person).